 This is the place in which the case must be heard.
 Generally, this is the place where the parties live or the event occurred that led to the lawsuit.
 For example, if you got involved in a car accident in Dallas, but the person who hit you was from New York, you would file your lawsuit in Dallas, not New York.

 This is how you obtain documents from a third party that may have information useful for your lawsuit.
 A subpoena is a court document requesting specific documents of information that the third party must obey.

 This is just a basic list of the terms you may see during civil litigation in Dallas and is not exhaustive by any means.
 An experienced attorney will be able to sort out any confusion about terms or processes involved in your case.
-To schedule an initial consultation with an knowledgeable attorney, call Joe Knows Law at 972-346-5180 today.
+To schedule an initial consultation with a knowledgeable attorney, contact Joe Knows Law online or call (972) 562-9700 today.